 Phone: (443) 341-7103

 The Charm City Comedy Project was founded in February 2014 as a response to the need for a comprehensive comedy venue in the city of Baltimore.
 We felt that a new type of arts organization was needed...one that would feature all types of talent, provide opportunities for cultural growth, and emphasize an atmosphere of family.
-We began as a collaboration of four troupes, and have now expanded to seven house improv and sketch troupes, along with numerous side projects.
+We began as a collaboration of individual performers, and have now expanded to five house improv troupes, along with numerous side projects.
 In addition, we house a few resident teams who are guaranteed monthly shows.

 The Charm City Comedy Festival, which debuted in May of 2014, has now been expanded to two weekends long, and provides a fun annual destination for improv, sketch, and standup comedians from across the nation.
-The CCCFest boasts a lineup of illustrious instructors, and our headliners have hailed from The Annoyance Theatre, Magnet Theater, The New Movement, Philly Improv Theater, The Unified Scene Theatre, and more!
+The CCCFest boasts a lineup of illustrious instructors, and our headliners have hailed from Coalition Theater, Coldtowne Theater, The Annoyance Theatre, Magnet Theater, People's Improv Theater, Philly Improv Theater, Push Comedy Theater, Station Theater, Washington Improv Theater, and more!!